 Provide your vines with a high-nitrogen fertilizer at the beginning of the growing season, and switch to a high-phosphorous mixture before the plant blooms.

-Firecracker vine is also susceptible to white blister, rust, fungal leaf spots, and wilts.
+Firecracker vine is also susceptible to white blister, rust, and fungal leaf spots.
 Use fungicides to combat these diseases.